Dream feeding: How to dream feed your baby and when to stop

 Be mindful as you pick up your baby from the crib or bassinet.
 Slow and steady movements help keep you and your baby safe and reduce the chances of waking them fully.

-Unless it's absolutely necessary, it may be best to wait to change a diaper during dream feeding.
-Sometimes it wakes the little one!
+Unless it's absolutely necessary, avoid changing your baby’s diaper during a dream feed.
+Sometimes it fully wakes the little one.

-How long or how much to feed your baby at this final feed of the night varies.
+How long or how much to feed your baby at this feed varies.
 Breastfed babies may need to nurse for just a few minutes (e.g., 5 - 10 minutes) or half an hour.
 There is no magic twilight feed duration that applies to every breastfeeding mom and baby.
-Bottle-fed babies, like breastfed babies, will require differing amounts, depending on their age, size, and how recently they last ate.
+Similarly, bottle-fed babies will require differing amounts, depending on their age, size, and how recently they last ate.

 Use slow/steady movements to gently lay your baby back down to sleep.
-If your baby wakes fully, ideally, they will fall back to sleep in the same way that they fell asleep at the beginning of the night.
-Follow safer sleep guidelines by laying your baby down on their back.
+Follow safe sleep guidelines by laying your baby down on their back [].
+If they do wake fully, ideally, they will fall back to sleep in the same way that they fell asleep at the beginning of the night.

 Dream feed schedule